-What role does Safety and Security play on campus?
+What role does the Public Safety play on campus?

-The Safety and Security Office at Millikin helps keep the Millikin community safe.
-In addition to the Safe Rides program, the Office provides information about dangerous weather conditions, safety alerts, and parking situations.
-Safety and Security can be reached any time of day or night by calling 217.464.8888.
+The Department of Public Safety helps keep the Millikin community safe.
+In addition to the Safe Rides/Safe Walkd Program, Public Safety provides information about dangerous weather conditions, safety alerts, and parking situations.
+Public Safety can be reached any time of day or night by calling 217.464.8888.

 Can I bring a car?

-Generally, Millikin freshmen are not allowed to have cars on campus.
+Generally, Millikin first-year students are not allowed to have cars on campus.
 However, if you are a commuter or have special circumstances, you may be allowed to have a vehicle on campus.
 If you are granted permission to have a car on campus, you must have a parking permit.
 Residential permits are $100 and commuter permits are $50.
-Contact the Safety and Security Office for questions concerning cars and parking permits.
+Contact Public Safety for questions concerning cars and parking permits.

 Where do I go to find a job?